LIHPC-Computational-Geometry/dds-hexmeshing/modules/README.md

 # Python modules

 - `algorithms.py`: wrappers for executables that either create (`GenerativeAlgorithm`) or transform (`TransformativeAlgorithm`) a data folder
-- `collections_manager.py`: interface to collections of entries, for batch execution
 - `data_folder_types.py`: define all types of data folders, mainly `root`, `step`, `tet_mesh`, `labeling` and `hex_mesh`
 - `parametric_string.py`: a string with named missing parts, filled later
 - `print_folder_as_tree.py`: print the content of a folder as a tree (leaf for files, subtrees for folders)